antonioalberti/novagenesis/README.md

 	sudo cmake -B cmake-build-debug

-Be sure to have compiled the NG services before running this latter script.
-If you haven't compiled, just go to /novagenesis folder and type:
+Following, just go to /novagenesis folder and type the command bellow to compile NovaGenesis services:

 	sudo cmake --build cmake-build-debug --target all